 Gear range: 24–93 inches

-Drop-bar bikes with ETRTO 584mm (650B) tyres are still quite rare, but Vitus chosen the smaller and arguably more versatile wheel size here, and built it in steel too, a material that has long been the preserve of the adventure/touring rider.
-Don't go thinking it's an exercise in nostalgia though: with hydraulic disc brakes, 1x groupset and full-carbon fork, this Substance V2 Apex holds plenty of appeal for the modern day on/off-roader.
+Drop-bar bikes with ETRTO 584mm (650B) tyres are still quite rare, but Vitus chosen the smaller and arguably more versatile wheel size here, and built it in carbon fibre to keep the weight down.
+With hydraulic disc brakes, 1x groupset and full-carbon fork, this Substance CRX holds plenty of appeal for the modern day on/off-roader.

 Gear range: 26–108 inches